psanford/tpm-fido/Readme.md

 ## Running

 In order to run `tpm-fido` you will need permission to access `/dev/tpm0`.
-On Ubuntu systems, users with the group `plugdev` will have access to the TPM.

 ```
 # as a user that has permission to read and write to /dev/tpm0: